 - Nike is often more expensive

 So you want to wear the same tights as Stephen Curry?
 These are the ones.
-Actually, we can’t verify they are the exact tights you see him wear in games, but they are marketed as being designed specifically for #30.
+Actually, we can’t verify they are the exact tights you see him wear in games, but they were marketed in the past with his SC 30 branding.
+They discontinued that exact branding, but the base model is still popular.

 - Removes sweat easily and keeps you dry with its sweat wicking material;